Military colours, standards and guidons: Colombia

 The main state colours of the Military Forces of Colombia and the National Police of Colombia is the Flag of Colombia with the Coat of arms of Colombia in the centre inside a circle with a red border, used by all the services.
 These flags also carry medals and decorations attached to the flag.
 The MFC and the NPC also uses unit battle colours (brigade-level, regiment-level and battalion-level), that differ accordingly per service.
 All of them are gold fringed.
 Uniquely for Colombia, the battle colour tradition is mainly US-influenced.
 In addition, the service colour is used as a secondary color, also gold fringed, to denote service affiliation.

 The Navy, given the British influence, uses the national flag as a State Colour for ships and commands, and few naval units have a full strand of colours.

 Uruguay

-Aside from the three state colours (the Flag of Uruguay, the Flag of Artigas and the Flag of the Treinta y Tres), the Uruguayan military also has regimental colours that differ per service and unit.
+Aside from the three state colours (the Flag of Uruguay, the Artigas flag and the Flag of the Treinta y Tres), the Uruguayan military also has regimental colours that differ per service and unit.
 The national colours have armed colour guards while the regimental colour has none at all.
 All are gold fringed.